 When you visit a website, its web interface (the amalgamation of menus, buttons, content, organization, load time, graphics, photos, videos, etc.) determines the UI.
 How effective the UI works decides the UX — the user’s experience with the website.
 If the menu refuses to remain open when the person clicks on it, this creates frustration.
 That indicates a poor UI and UX.
 One leads to the other, whether good or bad.

 Appropriate design that works well for each individual and allows them to customize the website, app, product, service, etc. to their needs becomes the job of the UX designer.
 With respect to an app or web interface, this includes items like an easy-to-find button or drop-down menu to translate the page into another language.
 It includes a responsive design.
-It also encompasses readability, adaptive plug-ins that allow a blind person to use a screen-reader and a hearing-impaired person to read closed captions on every video.
+It also encompasses readability and accessibility, enacting adaptive plug-ins that allow a blind person to use a screen-reader and a hearing-impaired person to read closed captions on every video.

 Using one design for all fails because each individual differs.
 A successful product or service must provide customization.
 With respect to a website or app, this refers to everything from page load time to font size.
 Long ago in the 1980s, a UX designer realized it would help people using the then-new personal computers to be able to change the font size.
 White on a green screen just proved tough to read, especially in a ten-point font.